m-gallesio/export-svg/README.md

 ## Support

-[Chrome limits data URIs to 2MB](http://stackoverflow.com/questions/695151/data-protocol-url-size-limitations/41755526#41755526), so you may have trouble generating PNGs beyod a certain size.
+[Chrome limits data URIs to 2MB](http://stackoverflow.com/questions/695151/data-protocol-url-size-limitations/41755526#41755526), so you may have trouble generating PNGs beyond a certain size.

-Internet Explorer will only work if [canvg](https://github.com/canvg/canvg) is passed in, otherwise it will throw a `SecurityError` when calling `toDataURL` on a canvas that's been written to. [canvg](https://github.com/canvg/canvg) may have it's own issues with SVG support, so make sure to test the output.